sqonk/phext-visualise/docs/api/Visualiser.md

 - **$windowID** The unique ID of the window that the images will be displayed in.
 This is obtained when the window is first created using the `open` method.

+**Throws:**  InvalidArgumentException If there is no window present for the given window ID.

 **Returns:**  `TRUE` on success.